ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

  5. make sure you have turned on "Need depth texture" in URP setting asset
  5. Done!
 Now this Quad GameObject will always look at the camera and will fade out smoothly when the lens flare was "blocked" by opaque/alpha test renderers.

-My lens flare texture don't have alpha channel
+My lens flare texture don't have alpha channel, and setting texture's alpha = From Gray Scale is still not looking correct...What should I do?
 -------------------
-turn OFF "_UsePreMultiplyAlpha" in material's setting, now it will only consider rgb in your lens flare texture.
+try turn OFF "_UsePreMultiplyAlpha" in material's setting, now shader will only consider rgb in your lens flare texture, and add it directly to screen.

 Editor environment requirement
 -----------------------